molgenis/vip-inheritance/README.md

 |SOMATIC MUTATION|SM|
 |SOMATIC MOSAICISM|SMM|
 |INHERITED CHROMOSOMAL IMBALANCE|ICI|
+*:OMIM provisional inheritance modes (starting with ?) are mapped the same as non provisional values.

 ## Inheritance VEP plugin
 A VEP plugin to annotate consequences with inheritance modes based on their gene.